-In both cases the the developer or designer forgets to remove the noindex/nofollow code from the templates, the disallow directive from your robots.txt file, or if designing in WordPress forgetting to uncheck the box in Settings > Reading > section that says “Discourage search engines from indexing this site.”.
+In both cases, the developer or designer forgets to remove the noindex/nofollow code from the templates, the disallow directive from your robots.txt file, or if designing in WordPress, forgetting to uncheck the box in Settings > Reading > section that says “Discourage search engines from indexing this site.”.

-Google is always tweaking and updating their algorithm – some large updates, and other minor tweaks.
+Google is constantly tweaking and updating its algorithm – some extensive updates such as Panda and other minor tweaks.

-Most of the time they won’t announce an update, which is why tools such as Mozcast – from moz.com that is a basic weather report for the search results and the SEMrush Sensor – from SEMrush.com that is a sensor across their dataset of keywords and is segmented by industry type have become more important in diagnosing traffic loss.
+Most of the time, they won’t announce an update, which is why tools such as Mozcast – from moz.com that is a basic weather report for the search results and the SEMrush Sensor – from SEMrush.com that is a sensor across their dataset of keywords and is segmented by industry type have become more critical in diagnosing traffic loss.

-The key to determining if your website was impacted by a recent Google update is to check multiple data points which can be found here.
+The key to determining if a recent Google update impacted your website is to check multiple data points.

-Usually once a year Google will release a major link-based algorithm update to try and sort out valuable links vs. spam links that were created by a new link building tactic that marketers started implementing.
+Usually, once a year, Google will release a major link-based algorithm update to try and sort out valuable links vs. spam links created by a new link-building tactic that marketers started implementing.

-Link spam is usually one of the major issues that websites who lose traffic have.
-The business owner either hired a bad seo company, or thought that they could “outsmart” the Google algorithm by either buying links, or embarking on strategies that create a large amount of low quality links, such as directory submissions, article directories, press releases, etc.
+Link spam is usually one of the major issues that websites that lose Google traffic have.
+The business owner either hired a bad SEO company or thought they could “outsmart” the Google algorithm by either buying links or embarking on strategies that create many low-quality links, such as directory submissions, articles directories, press releases, etc.

 To determine if your website traffic was impacted due to your website having too many low-quality links, you will need to do a link audit, which starts by exporting your link graph and doing a deep analysis.

-We have written about content quality alot, and yet still find websites who are creating low-value, generic, 500 word articles that provide no value.
+We have repeatedly written about content quality and yet find websites creating low-value, generic, 500-word articles that provide no value.

-There are two parts to of content that we find issues with the most.
+There are two parts to the content we find issues with the most.

-Before hitting publish, determine if your content is valuable by asking these 4 questions.
+Before hitting publish, determine if your content is valuable to users and search engines by asking these four questions.

 - Does this article have spelling, stylistic, or factual errors?
-If your content has errors, you need to do a better job during the editing phase.
+If your content has errors, you must do better during editing.

 - Does the article provide original content or information, original reporting, original research, or original analysis?
-If it goes beyond the obvious then you’re creating original value that Google will reward.
+Again, if it goes beyond the obvious, then you’re cr, journal value that Google will reward.

 - Does the content provide a complete or comprehensive description of the topic, or are the articles short, unsubstantial, or otherwise lacking in helpful specifics?
-If you are creating short 500-word articles, your content is most likely garbage.
+If you create short 500-word articles, your content is most likely garbage.

 People are not reading your content – they’re scanning it for answers to their questions.
-They usually skim pages looking for highlighted keywords, meaningful headings, short paragraphs and scannable list.
+So they usually skim pages looking for highlighted keywords, meaningful headings, short paragraphs, and a scannable list.

-Since they’re in a hurry to find the piece of information they’re looking for, they’ll skip what’s irrelevant for them.
+Since they’re hurrying to find the information they’re looking for, they’ll skip what’s irrelevant.

-Website quality includes many aspects, from the Usability, Experience, and Information Architecture, to the Visual Design and Content.
-There are many things that poorly designed websites having in common – you can read about them here.
+Website quality includes many aspects, from Usability, Experience, and Information Architecture, to Visual Design and Content.

-Website quality not only impacts your SEO and rankings, but it also impacts your conversion rate.
-Impact on conversion rate and lead generation activities is due to how much users trust your business based on your websites inherent visual appeal, ease of use, and authoritative content.
+Website quality not only impacts your SEO, rankings, and Google traffic, but it also impacts your conversion rate.
+The impact on conversion rate and lead generation activities is due to how much users trust your business based on your website’s inherent visual appeal, ease of use, and authoritative content.

 To determine if your website quality is an issue, you can analyze your website using our website design checklist.

-When a website is over-optimized, it’s usually due to an over-zealous marketing person who things that if adding a keyword 1 time is good, then adding it 10 times must be better – this is not the case.
+When a website is over-optimized, it’s usually due to an over-zealous marketing person who thinks that adding a keyword one time is good, then adding it ten times must be better – this is not the case.